aspose-total/Aspose.Total-Products/total/en/net/conversion/ppt-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLS via C# or Online App" h2=".NET API for PPT to XLS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, you can easily convert a PPT file to XLS in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPT file to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of features such as creating, editing, converting, printing and exporting presentations to various file formats.
+With Aspose.Slides for .NET, you can easily export a PPT file to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of features such as creating, editing, formatting, printing and exporting spreadsheets to various file formats.
+With Aspose.Cells for .NET, you can easily convert the HTML file to XLS with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPT file to XLS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLS.
+In conclusion, Aspose.Total for .NET makes it easy to convert a PPT file to XLS in two simple steps.
+With Aspose.Slides for .NET, you can export the PPT file to HTML and with Aspose.Cells for .NET, you can convert the HTML file to XLS.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}